This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 For men especially, testosterone levels have a tremendous impact on health and mental well-being.
 This is why “testosterone replacement therapy” (or TRT)—which typically involves an injection or gel application—has surged in popularity in recent years.

 Depending on your situation, you may not be a candidate for TRT.
-But, by eating these foods to boost testosterone, you can still reap the many benefits of increased testosterone.
+But, by eating these foods to boost testosterone and keep your estrogen levels in check, you can still reap the many benefits of increased testosterone.
 These include:

 – Sex drive: Studies show that increased testosterone can improve your endurance, enhance your desire to have sex and boost your sexual performance.